AlexisData/Indeed_Beautiful/README.md

 All this information is stored in the indeed database created.

+### API completion

+The script is also interfaced with the Google API, which allows additional information to be retrieved:
+- the Google rating of the companies (which can be compared with Indeed's rating)
+- the geolocation of the addresses (which can be used for geographical cross-checking and map visualisations) (It is important to enter an API key in the config file)

 ## Tech Stack

 Full Python !
+Python 3.8
 MySql Database

 ## Roadmap